artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 This guide will setup a new Oracle `VirtualBox
 <https://www.virtualbox.org/>`__ virtual machine with Archivematica installed on
 your computer.
-It works works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.
+It works on most operating systems, including MacOS X, Linux, Windows, FreeBSD and others.

 **Minimum system requirements**: 4GB RAM; 10GB disk space.